 The Houston Astros named A.J.
 Hinch as the 18th manager in franchise history on Sept.
 29, 2014.

-Hinch joined the Astros from San Diego, where he most recently served as the club's Vice President and Assistant General Manager for three years (2011-14).
+Between his managerial posts, Hinch worked with the San Diego Padres where he most recently served as the club's Vice President and Assistant General Manager for three years (2011-14).
 In that role, Hinch oversaw all aspects of the club's professional scouting and medical departments, while assisting with the club's roster composition, player acquisitions, talent evaluations and contract negotiations.

-Hinch, who retired as a player in 2005, joined Arizona's front office in 2006 and was eventually named the team's Director of Player Development later that season.
+Hinch, who retired as a player after the 2005 season, joined Arizona's front office one month after retirement and was eventually named the team's Director of Player Development.
 He held that role until being named the Diamondbacks manager in 2009.

 Hinch was raised in Midwest City, Okla., and now makes his residence in The Woodlands, Texas, with his wife Erin and his daughters Haley and Kaitlin